pravega/pravega-operator/doc/operator-upgrade.md

 - `[tls.crt]` is contained in the above secret and can be obtained using the command `kubectl get secret [secret-name] -o yaml | grep tls.crt`

-Once the upgrade completes and the following command starts returning a response instead of throwing an error message (this might take around 7 to 10 minutes after the operator upgrade has been done)
+Wait for the upgrade to complete (which can be determined once the following command starts returning a response instead of throwing an error message).
+This might take around 7 to 10 minutes after the operator upgrade has been done.
 ```
 kubectl describe PravegaCluster <pravega cluster name>
 ```
-Execute the script `post-upgrade.sh` inside the [scripts](https://github.com/pravega/pravega-operator/blob/master/scripts) folder.
+Next, execute the script `post-upgrade.sh` inside the [scripts](https://github.com/pravega/pravega-operator/blob/master/scripts) folder.
 The format of the command is
 ```
 ./post-upgrade.sh <pravega cluster name> <pravega release name> <bookkeeper release name> <version> <namespace> <zookeeper svc name> <bookkeeper replica count>
 ```